JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkwasm-protocol/Deposit.md

 First, the function will check if the token is the right token (the token that can be deposited into the zkWasm Rollup Application) by comparing the `l1token` (which is the uid of the token) with the token uid stored in the proxy contract.
 If the token is not the right token, the function will skip the event.

 !!!tip "Tip"
-    You can implement your own logic to check if the token is the right token by checking the token's uid, for example, if you wanna make all the tokens that has been registered in the proxy contract can be deposited into the zkWasm Rollup Application, you can skip the check (because the token has been checked in the `topup` function in the proxy contract when user deposit the token) or check if the token is supported by the proxy contract by calling the `allTokens` function and check if the `l1token` is in the `allTokens` array.
+    You can implement your own logic to check if the token is the right token by checking the token's uid, for example, if you want to make all the tokens that have been registered in the proxy contract can be deposited into the zkWasm Rollup Application, you can skip the check (because the token has been checked in the `topup` function in the proxy contract when user deposit the token) or check if the token is supported by the proxy contract by calling the `allTokens` function and check if the `l1token` is in the `allTokens` array.

 Then the function will check if the transaction is already in the database by calling the `findTxByHash` function: